EXPERTS IN Keratoconus.

-We are fortunate to count around 100 patients with Corneal Dystrophies, Keratoconus and Pellucid Marginal Degeneration, as our patients.
+We are fortunate to count around 100 patients with corneal dystrophies, keratoconus and pellucid marginal degeneration as our patients.
+As a rule of thumb, most practitioners would see no more than a handful of patients with these conditions annually.
+We also have experience ranging from hospital settings to private practice in dealing with these challenging eyes.
 This gives us exceptional experience in these rare conditions.
-We have experience ranging from hospital settings to private practice in dealing with these challenging eyes.
-We can monitor these eye conditions for change over time as we have the latest Corneal Topographers and OCT corneal laser scanning equipment in practice.
+We can monitor these eye conditions for change over time as we have the latest corneal topographers and OCT corneal laser scanning equipment in practice.

 What is Keratoconus?

-Kerataconus literally means "conical or cone-shaped cornea" and it is a condition that affects vision.
+Kerataconus literally means "conical or cone-shaped cornea".
+It is a condition that affects vision.

 The role of soft lenses for keratoconus vision correction has changed dramatically in the past year.
 The new soft lens designs combine the latest technologies in silicone hydrogel materials and complex mathematics to offer comfortable wear and excellent vision.

-Older soft lenses draped over the irregular keratoconus cornea assume the same irregular surface as the KC cornea without correcting the visual distortion caused by the irregularly shaped KC cornea.
+Older soft lenses draped over the irregular keratoconus cornea assuming the same irregular surface as the KC cornea without correcting the visual distortion caused by the irregularly shaped KC cornea.

 More information about Kerasoft IC

 Rigid Gas Permeable (RGP or GP) contact lenses are primary option for correcting KC vision.
 The rigid lens masks the underlying irregular cornea and functions as the new refractive surface of the eye, with the tear film filling in the space between the back of the contact lens andthe front of the eye.
 “Rigid” defines the type of lens.
 “Gas Permeable” describes the lens material.
 There are many different RGP lens designs.

 This is a two lens system; an RGP lens worn on top of a soft lens.
 The RGP lens provides crisp vision and the soft lens acts as a cushion providing comfort.